projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

     * The testplan is created based on the features in the verify/closed state from the weekly release builds.
-The execution is completed weekly on each domain until the SWQRC criteria is met.
+The execution is completed weekly on each domain until the defined software criteria is met.
 This criteria is defined at the start of the program.
     * The Validation team maps and tracks all the testcases against the defined requirements.
     * The Validation team will share the consolidated results based on the ask with details on software completion, requirement coverage, defects and system validation results.